 When personal safety is at risk, it becomes difficult to accomplish business goals properly.
 Moreover, companies have a duty and legal responsibility to protect their employees when they send them on work trips.
 Therefore, organizations must take all measures to mitigate any risks and ensure the safety of their business travelers.

 Implement the following 14 steps to ensure corporate travel safety for your employees.

 Employers are responsible for mitigating the risk that business travelers face while they are on a trip.
 Therefore, there needs to be standard protocols and procedures that employees must follow in order to ensure traveler safety.

 A corporate travel safety policy is a documentation of all the training, protocols, travel advisory, and resources that the company must implement in its business travel management program.
 Additionally, the policy also includes:

 It is imperative that all employees refer to their company’s corporate travel safety policy to ensure a secure business journey.
 Furthermore, it is the company’s responsibility to keep the policy updated with current information to prevent any outdated information from being accessed.

 A pre-trip risk assessment is conducted to identify and estimate the risks a business traveler may face during their trip.
-This is done to develop corporate travel safety strategies that will minimize or eliminate risky situations for the traveler.
+This is done to develop business travel safety tips and strategies that will minimize or eliminate risky situations for the traveler.

 The magnitude of risk faced by each traveler for a particular trip is different due to differences in age, gender, and other health concerns.
 Therefore, it’s necessary to communicate the risks with your traveler beforehand so they are aware and can discuss their views and concerns regarding the same.